ibm-cloud-architecture/refarch-kc-streams/README.md

 After the submission completes, you will be able to see the application running from your IBM Cloud web console.

-# Items that will be depricated and removed.
+# Items that will be deprecated and removed.

 ## IBM Cloud Streaming Analytics Instance